Cy Says Blog & Podcast

 Cybersecurity is one of the fastest-growing fields in today’s job market.
 With the rise of cyber threats, data breaches, and the increasing reliance on digital infrastructures, the demand for skilled cybersecurity professionals has never been higher.
 Yet, despite this growing need, many people—especially those from marginalized communities—find it difficult to break into the field.
 Traditional hiring practices, which emphasize degrees and previous experience, can leave out a significant portion of the talent pool.

 Skills-based hiring, however, offers a solution.
-By focusing on what candidates can do rather than where they’ve been, this approach can help marginalized individuals access cybersecurity opportunities and, in turn, help close the talent gap in the industry.
+By focusing on what candidates can do rather than where they’ve been, this approach can help individuals access cybersecurity opportunities and, in turn, help close the talent gap in the industry.

 The Barriers for Marginalized Communities in Cybersecurity